marigold-dev/training-nft-1/README.md

 ### Step 1: Get the react boilerplate

-To save time, we have a [boilerplate ready for the UI](https://github.com/marigold-dev/training-nft-1/tree/main/reactboilerplateapp)
+To save time, a [boilerplate ready for the UI](https://github.com/marigold-dev/training-nft-1/tree/main/reactboilerplateapp) is ready for you.

 Copy this code into your folder (:warning: assuming you have cloned this repo and your current path is `$REPO/training`)